 Exempt from all these dairy-product warnings is butter, which is almost pure fat.
 Butter may be consumed liberally as desired.

-Nuts, the second food to watch, contain a fair amount of carbohydrate, and it’s very easy to unwittingly scarf down large quantities.
+Nuts, the second food to watch, contain a fair amount of carbohydrates, and it’s very easy to unwittingly scarf down large quantities.
 Cashew nuts are among the worst carb-wise – you’ll find that they contain around 20% carbohydrate by weight.
-For someone following a strict LCHF diet with a 20 grams of carbs per day allowance, this means that consuming 100 grams (which happens in a flash!) will have filled their daily quota.
+For someone following a strict LCHF diet with a 20-grams-of-carbs-per-day allowance, this means that consuming 100 grams (which happens in a flash!) will have filled their daily quota.
 Peanuts tend to be around 10-15% carbohydrate – not putting them in the clear either.

-So, for those of you having trouble losing weight: use nuts sparingly.
-When in a situation where nuts are an absolute must, know that the most harmless ones carb-wise are macadamia nuts (usually around 5% carbs), or Brazil nuts (around 3%).
+So, for those of you having trouble losing weight: consume nuts sparingly.
+When in a situation where nuts are an absolute must, know that the most harmless ones carb-wise are macadamia nuts (usually around 5% carbs) or Brazil nuts (around 3%).